ShubhamSingh1983/Blog/README.md

-# Blog
+# Blog Website

-This is a readme file for our github repo
+This is a blog website where you can write,edit,delete your blogs.

-# Example

-This is another example